 License: global license and license usages.

 They all use the same database to store this.
 By default, this is a local database included with the installation (Apache Derby).
 You can configure them to use an external database (all this information is stored in the same database).

 If you already defined environments/clusters/servers in the Tree Area, export them to a file.
 To do this, right-click on the root of this tree (on Solution Manager) and click Export.

 The information about revisions and deployments cannot be exported.

-If the jar file(s) of the JDBC driver of the external database are not available in the folder
+Copy the jar file(s) of the JDBC driver of the database to the folder